bruisemyego/Krunker-checker/README.md

-# Krunker Account Checker V2, Get it to 10 stars for profile fetching and more
+# Krunker Account Checker V2, ⭐ Get this to 10 stars for V3 with even better improvements ⭐

 Account checker for Krunker.io with proxy support and captcha solving.